Laragear/Preload/README.md

 By default, PHP needs to read, interpret and compile each requested file in your project.
 When Opcache is enabled, it will keep interpreted files in memory to avoid reading them again from the file system.

 Opcache preloading stores in memory a given list of files when the PHP process starts, before normal execution.
 This makes the application _faster_ during the first requests, as these files to read are already in memory.
+With JIT, these files are also compiled into byte-code.

 This package generates a preload file with the most accessed files of your application.
 Once done, you can point the generated list into your `php.ini`: